Allison Legacy Series: Vehicle

 The series uses a tubular chassis with a fiberglass body.
 Body styles include a Ford Thunderbird and Chevrolet Monte Carlo.
 The vehicle is near 60 in wide, 12.5 ft long, 42 in high, with an 80 in wheelbase.
 The chassis is coupled with a Mazda B2200 2.2-liter engine.
 The chassis must weigh 1425 lb (without the driver), and it uses 7 in Goodyear tires.
 As of August 2004, the vehicles were estimated to cost around $16,800 by the Stock Car Racing Magazine.

 Racing enhancements including an aluminum radiator, adjustable front suspension, aluminum front hubs, a quick-change rear end, steel racing wheels, and coil over shocks and springs.
 An aluminum racing seat, 5-point harness, and window nets are required for safety.

 Drivers

 Drivers in the series are part-time, including children who are old enough to have jobs.
 The series is often used as a development series by Late Model drivers.
-Drivers who have used the Allison Legacy Series on their way to NASCAR include Trevor Bayne, Kelly Bires, Erik Darnell, Joey Logano, David Ragan, Regan Smith, and Brian Vickers.
+Drivers who have used the Allison Legacy Series on their way to NASCAR include Trevor Bayne, Kelly Bires, Erik Darnell, Joey Logano, David Ragan, Regan Smith, John Hunter Nemechek, and Brian Vickers.
 Chad McCumbee won the 2001 national championship and rookie of the year; he repeated as champion in the following season.
 Timmy Hill won the 2009 U.S. national championship after winning ten races.